Renormalization Group Approach to Confinement: Numerical verification

 the average classical action.
 The occurrence of mixed states of instantons and anti-instantons has been ruled out here~\cite{Schierholz:2024var}.
 The linear curve in Fig.~\ref{fig1} is not exactly horizontal, because we lost some charges in the process, especially in the sectors of large $Q$, probably due to dislocations~\cite{Gockeler:1989qg}.
 Apart from that, (\ref{inst}) is what one expects for a set of noninteracting (anti-)instantons with topological charge $|Q|$, given the action for a single (anti-)instanton $V \,\langle E\rangle = 8 \pi^2$ and the average charge and normalization factor

 The topological charge, which counts the number of (anti-)instantons, is modeled as a random variable, whose probability density is described by a Gaussian distribution.
-This corresponds to the distribution of topological charge expected and observed in the large volume~\cite{Schierholz:2024var}.
+This corresponds to the distribution of topological charge expected and observed in the large volume~\cite{Schierholz:2024var,Durr:2025qtq}.
+See also the Appendix for more information on the Gaussian distribution.
 On the plateau, $t/L^2 \gtrsim 0.2$, the energy density $\langle E(t)\rangle$ vanishes with the inverse root of the volume, while the topological susceptibility $\chi_t$ stays constant, as a result of $\partial\, Q/\partial \, t = 0$.

 The picture is not expected to change quantitatively in the continuum limit, except for possible $O(a^2)$ effects.
 The `constant' line nicely demonstrates the existence of (anti-)instantons.
 This is not new~\cite{Ilgenfritz:1985dz}, but the reference to a physical scale and the onset of classical behavior is.
 In~\cite{Nakamura:2021meh} the energy density has been broken down according to the topological charge $|Q|$.